openhab/openhab-addons/addons/binding/org.openhab.binding.ftpupload/README.md

 # FTP Upload Binding

 This binding can be used to receive image files from FTP clients.
-Binding acts as a FTP server.
+The binding acts as a FTP server.
 Images stored on the FTP server are not saved to the file system, therefore the binding shouldn't cause any problems on flash based openHAB installations.

 ## Supported Things

-This binding supports ```ftpupload``` Thing.
+This binding supports Things of type ```ftpupload```.
-Every thing is identified by FTP user name.
+Every Thing is identified by FTP user name.
 Therefore, every thing should use unique user name to login FTP server.

 ## Discovery